 - Plagiarizing your career episodes.
 While you may refer CDR samples available online or available elsewhere, never ever copy ideas or tasks from them.
 Your Competency Demonstration Report must be original and unique in nature.

-It is natural that an engineering project is teamwork but when you write a Career Episode, focus on what you did as part of the team and how you interacted with the team members.
+It is natural that an engineering project is a team’s work but when you write a Career Episode for Engineers Australia, focus on what you did as part of the team and how you interacted with the team members.

-To prove that you took efforts to establish a good work relationship with your team, you can mention things like ‘I bonded with the production team by writing progress reports for them and obtaining their feedbacks on the design modifications in our weekly meetings.”
+To prove that you took efforts to establish a good working relationship with your team, you can mention things like ‘I bonded with the production team by writing progress reports for them and obtaining their feedback on the design modifications in our weekly meetings.”